 Tips From My Experience

-- This for some reason didn’t register in my brain, but since the Gili’s are part of Lombok, you are entering an entirely new country.
+- This for some reason didn’t register in my brain, but since the Gili’s are part of Lombok, you are entering an entirely new island.
 Naturally, I forgot my passport.
 BUT they were able to accept my drivers license!
 I would bring your passport just to be safe, but if you’re prone to losing passports like me, I’d say you’re safe with just a drivers license.

 - Be at the port 30 minutes before it leaves to get signed in.
 They leave promptly!